Registration

 New students may not register or attend classes until they return a properly completed Health Data Form and meet immunization and TB screening requirements.
 Additionally, all first-time undergraduate students, including transfers, must meet the meningococcal meningitis vaccine requirement to live on campus.
 Immunizations required for admission are diphtheria/tetanus, measles, mumps, rubella, and meningococcal meningitis, with immunizations against hepatitis B and chicken pox recommended.
 The Mantoux tuberculin skin test is also required.
 A late fee of $30 is charged for failure to submit a fully completed health data form by the required date.

 Each year, the Office of the Registrar publishes specific registration deadlines for the semesters of that year in the Academic Calendar.
-Deadline due dates for student account balances for each term are published here in the General Announcements under the appropriate sections and on the Cashier’s website.
+Deadline due dates for student account balances for each term are published here in the General Announcements under the appropriate sections and on the Bursar's Office website.
 Any student not registered as of the last day to add classes or any student who is in arrears or becomes in arrears after the last day to add classes will be withdrawn from the university.
 Withdrawn students will not be allowed to receive credit for the withdrawn semester.

 Appeals to this policy must be addressed to the dean of undergraduates.
 If readmitted, students must petition the Committee on Examinations and Standing to add classes late and must pay a late registration fee of $125.
 Additionally, students who are readmitted after being withdrawn for nonpayment will be assessed a $375 readmission fee.